rchang0226/flat-bin/README.md

 Create the folder if you don't have it already.
 To add to PATH, do ```echo 'export PATH="$PATH:$HOME/.local/bin"' >> ~/.bashrc```.

 You should run this script every time that you install a flatpak app.
+If you uninstall a flatpak application, you need to manually delete the sh script from ~/.local/bin.